Development & Rationale

 The term “qualified individual” consists of those persons charged with certain responsibilities and provided certain immunities under the Model Act.
 Qualified individuals include “agents” and “investment adviser representatives” (or similar terms) as defined in a jurisdiction’s securities laws.
 Qualified individuals also include persons serving in a supervisory, compliance, or legal capacity for a broker-dealer or investment adviser.
 Qualified individuals may be registered in any capacity with the jurisdiction or physically located in the jurisdiction.
 A broker-dealer or investment adviser employing or supervising such qualified individuals also may be registered or located in the jurisdiction.[ii]

-[ii] As proposed for public comment, the Model Act used the term “qualified employee,” however this term was revised in the final version of the Model to make clear that the Model Act does not only apply to employees of a broker-dealer or investment adviser, but also to any independent contractors that may be fulfilling any of the roles described in the definition.
+[ii] As proposed for public comment, the Model Act used the term “qualified employee,” however, this term was revised in the final version of the Model to make clear that the Model Act does not only apply to employees of a broker-dealer or investment adviser, but also to any independent contractors that may be fulfilling any of the roles described in the definition.
 The use of the term also reflects the determination that requiring individual agent and adviser level reporting is appropriate given these individuals often have closer relationships with their clients and customers than does any firm or institution.
-Some commenters suggested that the Model Act limit the definition of qualified individual to only those employees of a broker-dealer or investment adviser that serve in a supervisory, compliance, or legal capacity, arguing that the duties of qualified employees and the decisions qualified employees must make regarding the sensitive issues surrounding potential financial exploitation are better suited for more senior, experienced personnel.
+Some commenters suggested that the Model Act limit the definition of qualified individual to only those employees of a broker-dealer or investment adviser that serve in a supervisory, compliance, or legal capacity, arguing that the duties of qualified employees and the decisions that qualified employees must make regarding the sensitive issues surrounding potential financial exploitation are better suited for more senior, experienced personnel.
 Commenters also expressed a concern about multiple reports involving the same vulnerable adult.
 Other commenters felt the reporting personnel should be expanded.
 While the Committee considered these comments, the Committee ultimately determined that requiring individual agent and adviser level reporting is appropriate given these individuals often have closer relationships with their clients and customers.